Published On: Oct 05 2012 03:19:14 PM CDTUpdated On: Nov 14 2014 11:19:34 AM CST

 Jim Carrey and Shia LaBeouf.
 While presenting at the 2014 Golden Globe Awards, Carrey took a shot at LaBeouf's recent admission that he had plagiarized one of author Daniel Clowes' graphic novels for his short film.
 LaBeouf then took to Twitter to post his response: "At least I don't get arrested for indecency on major LA highways!
 Or abandon love child's," he wrote.
 LaBeouf later apologized.

 Anderson Cooper and Star Jones.
-Cooper recently said he wasn’t happy with the way Star Jones reacted to his announcement last summer in which he declared publicly for the first time that he is gay and called her hypocritical.
+Cooper said he wasn’t happy with the way Jones reacted to his announcement in which he declared publicly for the first time that he is gay and called her hypocritical.
 “I seem to recall her hawking her wedding every single day to get free products when she was on 'The View' and I seem to recall her lying about her gastric bypass surgery and making everybody else lie about it as well,” he said.

 Star Jones and NeNe Leakes.
-After stating on "Ellen" that she and Star Jones "are okay right now," Leakes went on to dish some harsh criticism.
+After stating on "Ellen" that she and Jones "are OK right now," Leakes went on to dish some harsh criticism.
 "I don't think she's easy to get along with," the reality star began, starting off mildly.
 "She's a tough girl."
 Then Leakes added about Jones, "She is bossy; she is manipulative, conniving.
 And I'm not even being funny.
 I think that is real.
 I honestly think that is who she is."

 Joy Behar and Snooki.
-The 'Jersey Shore' ultimately apologized for her scathing parody of the talk show maven.
-Appearing on "The Wendy Williams Show," Snooki explained that the video – in which she pretended to be Behar and made derogatory comments – was intended to be a joke.
-'Everyone took it too seriously, so I took the video down,' she said.
+The "Jersey Shore" ultimately apologized for her scathing parody of the talk show maven.
+Appearing on "The Wendy Williams Show," Snooki explained that a video -- in which she pretended to be Behar and made derogatory comments -- was intended to be a joke.
+"Everyone took it too seriously, so I took the video down," she said.
 Behar agreed to make her own peace.
-'I found the apology quite sobering,' she admitted, "although maybe that's not the right word."
+"I found the apology quite sobering," she admitted, "although maybe that's not the right word."

 Bristol Palin and Keith Olbermann.
-Olbermann called her 'the worst person in the world' on MSNBC for her position on abstinence, prompting the "Dancing With the Stars" alum to post a letter to the MSNBC host on her page to defend her position as an abstinence advocate, despite having a baby as a teen.
+Olbermann called her "the worst person in the world" on MSNBC for her position on abstinence, prompting the "Dancing With the Stars" alum to post a letter to the MSNBC host on her page to defend her position as an abstinence advocate, despite having a baby as a teen.
 "What Mr. Olbermann lacks in originality he makes up for with insincere incredulity."